Kinvey/kqueue/README.md

 ## Todo

 - unit tests
-- attach a durable jobStore for large payloads
 - log more info (there is logging support built in)
-- hooks for monitoring and alerting
 - analyze and address points of failure (and SPOF)
 - add calls for introspection, queue stats, job stats
 - minor refactoring to smooth out the interfaces
 - clean up, remove remnants of scaffolding
-- fully decouple from [fivebeans](https://github.com/ceejbot/fivebeans) beanstalkd bindings
-- address race condition: only confirm addJob() when synced by beanstalkd (configured 50ms sync interval).
-Maybe spool the jobs to a job journal, ack the caller, and clear out the journal when the daemon is guaranteed to have synced all jobs to its binlog.
-Actually, two journals, and flip between them.
 - try bonded mode, single interface to multiple connections
 - try bonded mode: single interface to multiple beanstalkd servers
-- investigate job delete speed issue (try batched with netcat, try with -f 10000 sync)
-- support multiple job handlers (listeners) for pub/sub like message multicast
+- maybe allow multiple job handlers (listeners) for pub/sub like message multicast

-- fix queueing (use+add) race condition: needs to be atomic

 Lessons
 ----